 A concurring opinion written by one of the justices went even further than the majority by saying the analysis did not need to include an assessment of the PLCAA.
 The concurrence opined that the gun manufacturer was shielded from liability due to a lack of any duty toward the deceased.
 In New Mexico personal injury cases, four things must be shown: that the defendant owed a duty to the injured, that they failed to uphold that duty, that the failure resulted in injury, and the costs incurred by the injury.
 The justice argued that there was no way the gun manufacturer would have been able to foresee the theft of the gun, unlocking the lock, loading the gun, breaking-in, and ultimately killing an innocent person.
 The justice cited several New Mexico cases that declined to hold gun manufactures accountable for criminal acts based on the lack of legal duty to the injured.

-The Albuquerque personal injury attorneys of the Parnall Law Firm, LLC, understand that you need aggressive representation to recover the damages you require to pay medical bills and make up for lost wages.
+The Albuquerque personal injury attorneys of the Parnall Law Firm, understand that you need aggressive representation to recover the damages you require to pay medical bills and make up for lost wages.
 For a free, confidential consultation call our office today.